Dad (1989 film): Critical response

-Dad currently holds a 55% rating on website Rotten Tomatoes, based on 11 critics with an weighted average of 5.7/10.
+Dad currently holds a 58% rating on website Rotten Tomatoes, based on 12 critics with a weighted average of 5.5/10.
 Hal Hinson of The Washington Post wrote, "Dad is a melodramatic plumbing of the relationship between two generations of fathers and sons, and it runs through nearly the entire gamut of emotionally loaded issues, from infirmity and senility to reconciliation and death."

 Accolades

 Jack Lemmon received much critical acclaim for his performance.
 He was nominated for a Golden Globe Award.
 The film was nominated in 1990 for the Academy Award for Best Makeup (Ken Diaz, Greg Nelson and Dick Smith), which went to Driving Miss Daisy.